 - 2 large onions, cut into 1/4-in. slices

 - Score surface of steak, making shallow diagonal cuts.
 In a bowl, combine the broth, pineapple juice, soy sauce, lemon juice, honey and ginger.

 - Pour 1 cup marinade into a large resealable plastic bag; add steak.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight, turning once or twice.
 Add onion to remaining marinade; cover and refrigerate for 4-6 hours, stirring several times.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+On a greased grill rack, grill steak, covered, over medium heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Meanwhile, place onion slices on a grilling grid lightly coated with cooking oil; place on a grill rack.
 Grill, covered, over medium heat for 6 minutes on each side or until tender.
 Thinly slice steak across the grain; serve with grilled onion.
 Yield: 6 servings.